 7. Be conservative

 Making money is much more difficult than losing it.
-For example, assume you make ten investments for $10,000 each.
+For example, assume you make ten investments for $100,000 each.
 Nine of these return 10%, and the tenth loses 100%.
-You’ve actually lost $1,000 plus trading fees and your time.
+You’ve actually lost $10,000 plus trading fees and your time.
 The sting of one bad bet can wipe out all your earnings.
 As famous investor Warren Buffett once said, “Rule No.1 is never lose money.
 Rule No.2 is never forget rule number one.”
 Practicing conservative tactics such as diversifying your bets and maintaining a safe debt-to-equity ratio helps investors avoid pitfalls.

 8. Avoid fees

 Fees can have an unexpectedly huge impact on overall investment performance.
-For example, a $100,000 investment over ten years with a 6% annual return and a 2% annual fee would generate a $46,000 profit.
+For example, a single $100,000 investment over ten years with a 6% annual return and a 2% annual fee would generate a $46,000 profit.
 With no annual fee, the same investment would generate a $79,000 profit.
 That $33,000 difference is enough for a new car.
-For time horizons longer than ten years, the effect is much greater.
-Fees to avoid include unnecessary trading costs, management fees, and front-load fees and differences in bid-ask spread.
+Fees to avoid include unnecessary trading costs, management fees, front-load fees and differences in bid-ask spread.

 9. Think for yourself

 The most selling activity tends to occur when the stock market falls, and the most buying activity tends to occur when market prices increase.
 Herd mentality is often described as anthropologic and natural in all of us.
 However, to be successful investors, we must resist the urge and make decisions about the direction of the markets based on data, not on feelings or what other people say.

 10. Don’t be overconfident

 Skepticism is a healthy trait for an investor.
 When we convince ourselves that we’re right, we can be closed-minded to contradictory information that might not support our conclusions.
 This is known as selection bias.
 While confidence is important in order to become successful and follow a consistent investment strategy, it’s important to always be willing to consider relevant primary data with an open mind as it becomes available.